Please note: The operations described in the Active Users in Conversations section yield charges because they register Users as "active."

 Twilio Conversations also uses identity to track monthly usage and generate accounting reports.
 Therefore, you should be mindful about provisioning a reasonable amount of unique identities.
 Reusing identities too frequently and keeping uniqueness low may cause conflicts in the User and application logic.
 On the other hand, using only random identities will result in a large number of redundant unique Users, which also impacts monthly billing.

 Twilio Conversations tracks unique User identities each month, and each unique

 identity connecting to a Conversation Service will create a User record.
 During a calendar month, if a User registers activity, they are considered "active."
 The following activities register Users as "active Users":

-- User is created via the REST API
+- The User record is created or updated.

-- User is removed from a Conversation via REST or SDK
+- The User is added or removed as a Conversation Participant.

-- avoid unnecessary REST API updates to Users, such as changing User attributes that aren't actually visible to your users.
+- Avoid unnecessary REST API updates to Users, such as changing User attributes that aren't actually visible to your users.